JStan811/google-homepage/README.md

 This is the first project from The Odin Project curriculum.
 The objective is to deconstruct the Google Homepage using Developer Tools and rebuild it.
-This will be my first attempt as creating a web page.
+This will be my first attempt at creating a web page.

 Note: I first built the webpage without using Developer Tools - this is all in the folder "no_dev_tools".